Saviour Square: History

 After 1880, tenements were constructed around the square.
 Around 1881, the square was connected with the horsecar line, which was replaced in 1908 with an electric tram line.
-Until 1968, the tramtracks ran alongside the roundabout, circulating the square, but since then, they go through its middle.
+The tram track followed the same path as the roundabout until 1968, when the track was rebuilt to go through the middle of the square.

-Between 1901 and 1927, in place of the tavern, the Catholic Church of the Holiest Saviour was constructed.
+Between 1901 and 1927, in the place where the tavern had been, the Catholic Church of the Holiest Saviour was constructed.
 In 1922, the square was named Saviour Square after it.

 During the Second World War, while the city was under the German occupation, the Ringstand small bunker made from reinforced concrete was placed at the square.
 It was one of 60 bunkers of its type, installed across the city, as part of the fortification project known as Festung Warschau.
 The bunker was part of the fortification lines stretching between Narutowicz Square and the Vistula river.
 It was discovered in 2011 during the renovation works.
 It was originally planned to remove and relocate it to the Polish Army Museum, however, it was ultimately decided to leave it in its current location.

 In 1944, during the Warsaw Uprising, the square and its surrounding area was a site of battle, which among others, included the Ruczaj Battalion of the Home Army.
 It was controlled by the German forces, from the bunker in the nearby building of the former Ministry of War.
 After the fall of the uprising, the buildings around the square were destroyed by the German forces.
 This included the Church of the Holiest Saviour, in which a bomb was detonated.
 It was fully reconstructed in 1955.

 Between 1950 and 1952, around the southern portion of the square, socialist realistic multifamily buildings, with a colonnade and stores behind the arcade, were constructed.
 The three best-preserved tenements were also reconstructed.
 The area became part of a then-developed housing estate of the Marshal Residential District.